-The following table represents aggregate fees billed to us by KPMG LLP, our current independent registered public accounting firm for services related to the years ended December 31 (in thousands):
+The following table represents aggregate fees billed to us by Grant Thornton LLP, our independent registered public accounting firm since 2022, and KPMG LLP, our previous independent registered public accounting firm, for services related to the years ended December 31, 2022 and 2021, respectively (in thousands):

-2021 2020
+2022 2021

-Audit fees \$ 423 \$ 300
+Audit fees \$ 544 \$ 423

-Tax fees 103 177
+Tax fees 228 103

-All other fees - 2

-Total \$ 526 \$ 479
+Total \$ 772 \$ 526

 Audit fees.
 Amounts include fees to audit and review the Company's annual and quarterly reports filed with the SEC, as well as regulatory filings.
-For the year ended December 31, 2021, fees also include amounts related to the audit procedures over the purchase accounting valuations of the acquisition of Nimbelink Corp.
+For the year ended December 31, 2022, fees also include amounts related to the audit procedures over the purchase accounting valuations of the acquisition of NimbeLink Corp.